 Ways to Build Trust

-Be Consistent: The little things done consistently make for and a higher level of trust.
+Be Consistent: The little things done consistently make for a higher level of trust.
 Consistently keeping your word and your promises builds trust.

 Be Truthful: Honesty builds trust.
 Dishonesty breaks down the ability to trust.